sachinkagarwal/hootie/README.md

     # Avoiding passphrase prompts
     cat /dev/zero | ssh-keygen -q -N ""
     ```
+    Use ssh-copy-id to allow passwordless login from the vagrant user to each NFS server
     * Clone the Hootie master branch from
     ```
     git clone https://github.com/sachinkagarwal/hootie.git